 Get answers to the most frequently asked questions from our team

-All investors want to make investment decisions based on evidence.
-However most investors are at a disadvantage in terms of access to data and analytics compared to their wealth manager.
-Therefore, they take instinctive, opinion based decisions.
-Qfinr fills this gap by offering high quality data and analytical tools to help investors make more intelligent and data-driven decisions.
+Investors want to make investment decisions based on evidence.
+However most investors are at a disadvantage – access to good quality data and analytics is impossible even with access to a helpful wealth manager.
+Investors, therefore, take instinctive, opinion based decisions.
+Qfinr solves the data and analytics access problem by offering high quality data and analytical tools to help investors make more intelligent and data-driven decisions.

 We recognize that no two investors have the same approach to investments.
 Everyone is unique.
 And with Qfinr you are in control of your decision.
 We ensure that the data and analytics are institutional grade for you to make intelligent decisions based on the data.
 It’s as simple as that.

 Qfinr is now open selectively to users on an invitation only basis.
 To be invited as one of our early users simply register your interest online on our website, or send an email to firstname.lastname@example.org.